sozialhelden/accessibility-cloud/app/docs/terms-for-signup-english.md

 ## Privacy policy

-The Internet pages at https://www.accessibility.cloud/ (hereinafter "Website") are an offer of the non-profit organisation Sozialhelden e.V., c/o Immobilien Scout GmbH, Andreasstr.
-10, 10243 Berlin, represented by Raúl Krauthausen and Holger Dieterich (hereinafter also "we", "us").
+The Internet pages at https://www.accessibility.cloud/ (hereinafter "Website") are an offer of the non-profit organisation Sozialhelden e.V., c/o Immobilien Scout GmbH, Invalidenstr.
+65, 10557 Berlin, represented by Raúl Krauthausen and Holger Dieterich (hereinafter also "we", "us").